The Selection Process: A 7-Step Practical Guide

 - Candidate experience.
 How did the candidates rate their experience in this selection process?
 This is an important indicator as candidates are often a fan and/or customer of your brand – that’s why they want to work for you!
 Happy candidates might (one day) be customers or refer customers to you.

 - Selection process funnel effectiveness.
 Because selection goes through a funnel with multiple steps, knowing the effectiveness of the funnel helps.
-You don’t want 50% of your 100 applicants to pass to your interview phase, otherwise, you’ll only be interviewing for the full year.
+You don’t want 50% of your 100 applicants to pass through to the interview stage , otherwise, you’ll be interviewing for the full year!
+Yield ratio is a valuable way of analyzing how effective your candidate selection process is.
+Yield ratio is a recruiting metric that indicates the percentage of candidates that move from one stage of the recruitment process to the next.

 - Quality of hire.
 This metric measures how well a new hire is performing after a year in their job.
 This is usually rated by their manager in the annual performance appraisal.
 If the quality of hire is consistently good, it is an indication that the selection process works.